Dartmoor 50 - RACE Information

 As with all race route markings they are at the mercy of the weather, animals and passers-by not wanting to see them out on the moor.
 Unfortunately these are things out of our control but we aim to mark it as late as possible to try and avoid problems and minimise the time markings are in situ before the race passes through.

-The 2016 Highground races used 250 bespoke, event specific arrow signs that were reflective taped, plus 600 surveyors flags.
-This worked well but will be improved upon still for 2017.
+The Dartmoor Highground races used 250 bespoke, event specific arrow signs that are reflective taped, plus up to 1200 surveyors flags.
+This works very well and is also checked on the day of the race.

 You will be provided with a map of the route.
 This is partly so in the unlikely event of route confusion or markings being tampered with you have a back up, but more for peace of mind and the emergency kit you carry with you - we are not going to send you out onto Dartmoor without a map and compass!
 If you wish to carry a GPS with the route during the race that is allowed, please email firstname.lastname@example.org and we can send you the GPX.